onchainyaotoshi/frame-cube/README.md

 # frame-cube

-Rubic's cube 3x3x3 for farcaster frame
+The 3x3x3 Rubik's Cube is designed for a Farcaster frame.

 # Rubik's Cube Notation Guide